rtlcopymemory/VRCAssetAdd/README.md

 If you found this tool useful or appreciate my work, you can select an amount to when getting it from [My Gumroad](https://sesilaso.gumroad.com/).
 Alternatively you can [get me a coffee](https://ko-fi.com/thatonepizza)

+## Wanted features for the future
+- Animator layer transfer to easily setup toggles too